apache/iotdb/docs/UserGuide/Operators-Functions/String.md

 ### Usage

-The function is used to replace the specific regular expression matches with given string.
+**This is not a built-in function and can only be used after registering the library-udf.** The function is used to replace the specific regular expression matches with given string.

 **Name:** REGEXREPLACE